 Originally founded as the Hongkong and Shanghai Banking Corporation as a way to finance trade between Europe and Asia, HSBC is now a global bank with cardholders from around the world.
 HSBC now offers cards that specialize in travel rewards and perks.

-- Earn 50,000 Rewards Bonus Points worth $750 in airfare – when booked online through HSBC Travel – after spending $4,000 in the first 3 months of account opening
+• Earn 60,000 Welcome Bonus Points, worth up to $900 in travel, when booked through HSBC Travel, after spending $4,000 in the first 3 months of opening the card

-- Receive up to $400 in travel credits per year for all airfare, hotels, and car rentals booked through HSBC Travel
+• Earn up to $400 of travel credits per year for all airfares, hotels and car rentals booked through HSBC Travel

 Intro (Purchases)